Alerts will be sent to your verified email

 Balance sheet of Kama Holdings is moderately strong, But short term working capital might become an issue for this company.

-Yes, The debt of Kama Holdings is increasing.
+Yes, The net debt of Kama Holdings is increasing.

 This is greater than Mar-24 when it was ₹3,761 Crs.